pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 ## Pairing {#pairing}

 Pairing is a kind of the bilinear map defined over an elliptic curve.
-Examples include Weil pairing, Tate pairing, optimal Ate pairing {{o-pairing}} and so on.
+Examples include Weil pairing, Tate pairing, optimal Ate pairing {{Ver09}} and so on.
 Especially, optimal Ate pairing is considered to be efficient to compute and mainly used for practical implementation.

 Let E be an elliptic curve defined over the prime field F\_p.